 Since the 2016 certification, OsloMet has launched a new Strategy 2024 with a clear focus on internationalisation and digitalisation.

 An external review will be carried out in 2021.

-Erasmus Charter / Policy Statement
+Erasmus Charter for Higher Education and Erasmus Policy Statement

 The Erasmus Charter for Higher Education (ECHE) contains the fundamental principles to be respected by all higher education institution participating in the Erasmus+ programme.
 Erasmus+ is the EU programme to support education, training, youth and sports in Europe.
-This is the parallel to the EU's Horizon 2020 research programme.
+This is the parallel to the EU's Horizon Europe research programme.

 European Universities Foundation (EUF)

 OsloMet is associated member of European University Foundation (uni-foundation.eu), a foundation aiming to accelerate the modernisation of the European Higher Education Area.
 The foundation focuses its action on five pillars and it stands for diversity and social fairness in Higher Education.
 The EUF are coordinating or partnering in a lot of projects related to quality, employability, digitalization, competences in staff, mobility and policy innovation.

 The European University Association (EUA) represents more than 800 universities and national rectors’ conferences in 48 European countries.
 The EUA is the largest and most comprehensive organization for universities in Europe.
 As many as 17 million students are enrolled at EUA's member universities.